jeremymaya/google-it-automation-with-python/using-python-to-interact-with-the-operating-system/week-five/README.md

     * Smoke test for an automation script would be to run it manually with some basic input and check that the script finishes successfully
 * **Load tests** verify that the system behaves well when it's under significant load.

 Taking together a group of tests of one or many kinds is commonly referred to as a **test suite**.

+### Test-Driven Development

+**Test-driven development** or TDD is a process that calls for creating the test before writing the code.

+**Continuous Integration** is a process that combines version control system and developmement processes.
+When engineers submit their code, it's integrated into the main repository and tests are automatically run against it to spot bugs and errors.

+---

+## Errors and Exceptions

+---

 ## Credit